ssimsangmin49-creator/azadrg/docs/technical-notes/never-do.md

 the effect is similar to detonating a bomb inside the incinerator, causing a significant shock to
 the refractory material supporting the incinerator interior.
 Ultimately, this can render the incinerator unusable.

+## Real field case

+The incinerator introduced here has an internal diameter of less than 2,500 mm.
+When the top lid of this type of incinerator is closed and the waste is fed into the inlet,
+the volume is limited by the size of the inlet.
+This was the case.

+Most of the collected waste was contained in black plastic bags.
+The bags varied in size.
+Therefore, instead of opening the bags and feeding their contents through the conveyor into the incinerator,
+the incinerator lid was opened and the bags were fed directly into the incinerator through the top.
+Shortly thereafter, several explosions occurred.
+After shutting down the incinerator and allowing it to cool, the ash was sorted.
+Twelve butane gas canisters had burst from the explosions.
+The incinerator walls were also damaged.

+In such cases, the incinerator required major repairs.
+First, all the refractory material on the inner walls had to be removed and re-coated.